-30% of Lake County citizens are speakers of a non-English language, which is higher than the state average of 23.5%.
-In 2018, the most common non-English language spoken in Lake County, IL was Spanish.
-18.2% of the overall population of Lake County, IL are native Spanish speakers.
-Lake County, IL has more individuals at the retirement age than the state and less individuals entering the workforce.5
+29.8% of Lake County, IL citizens are speakers of a non-English language, which is higher than the national average of 22%.
+In 2019, the most common non-English language spoken in Lake County, IL was Spanish.
+18.5% of the overall population of Lake County, IL are native Spanish speakers.
+1.44% speak Russian and 1.19% speak Polish, the next two most common languages.

+Lake County, IL has more individuals at the retirement age than the state and less individuals entering the workforce.